Ku-Maloob-Zaap: Production decline

 Production in the Ku-Maloob-Zaap fields has entered a declining phase.
 Production declined to 770000 oilbbl/d in July 2019.
 Subsequently production plunged to 640000 oilbbl/d in July 2020.
 The uncertainty created by Covid-19 contributed to the decline in production.
 The production recovered to 719000 oilbbl/d in 2021.

-The field produced 700000 oilbbl/d in 2022 which is roughly 40% of Pemex total output.
+The field produced 700000 oilbbl/d in 2022 which was roughly 40% of Pemex total output.

 To maintain production in the Ku Maloob Zaap field, PEMEX has adopted techniques such as management of production limits and nitrogen injection.

+As of 2024, the field produced 589,000 barrels per day.